Poornaprajna Vidyapeetha: Education

 Vidyapeetha has an intake of 53 new students each year, with over 350 total students studying in various streams.
 The institution bears all expenses of the education, including food and accommodation.
 Students typically join between the age of 8 and 14 and have undergone upanayana (sacred thread ceremony) as it a must to study Vedas.
 In the first four years, students study Sanskrit.
 Thereafter, they are taught Shastras, Mimamsa (reflection, critical investigation) Shastra and astrology along with Pourohitya (priesthood).
 After six years of initial studies, students pursue secondary, undergraduate, graduate and postgraduate courses.
 The subjects include stotras, mantras, kavya, vyakarana, tarka, Vedanta, pooja vidhana and the Sanskrit classics.
-At the end of the studies, which typically lasts 13 years, students get certificates from the Karnataka Sanskrit University.
+At the end of the studies, which typically lasts 13 years, students get certificates from the Karnataka Samskrit University.
 After graduation, most students become teachers and priests.

 Vrindavana

 Sri Vishwesha Teertha Swamiji's body, as per his wishes, was interred at the institution as per the Hindu tradition on December 30, 2019.